cleecoloma/reading-notes/Code-201/class-11.md

 # Class 11 Summary
 ## Code 201 - Foundations of Software Development

->  These topics relates because...
+>  These topics relates because video content, audio content, and responsive images are the top ways I utilize/consume the content the web.
+I'm thinking its the same for other people.

 ### Video and Audio Content
 1. Explain how the ability to use video and audio on the web has evolved since the early 2000s.